Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Small deviations for norms

-implying the bound.
-In order to extend the range to all $\varepsilon\in(0,1/2]$, we will need to carefully choose the events $\Event_t$ in the definition of $\semi(\cdot)$ in order to obtain stronger bounds on the variance $\Var\semi(G)$.
+In order to obtain the strong bounds on the variance $\Var\semi(G)$, we will need $\semi(\cdot)$ to be ``well balanced'' in an appropriate sense.
+Note that although the norm $f$ is assumed to be ``well balanced'' there is no trivial argument which would guarantee analogous conditions for the seminorm $\semi(\cdot)$.
+Thus, our main goal is to carefully choose the events $\Event_t$ in the definition of $\semi(\cdot)$ that would provide the required properties.
 That will be done in the next subsections. \end{remark}

 \begin{lemma} Assume that a norm $f(\cdot)$ in $\R^n$ satisfies $\delta\sqrt{\log n}\,\Lip(f)\ls \Exp f(G)$ for some parameter $\delta>0$.
-Then for any $t\in(0,1/2]$ and $x\in\R^n\setminus\{0\}$ such that the gradient of $f$ at $x$ is well defined, we have
+Then for any $t>0$ and $x\in\R^n\setminus\{0\}$ such that the gradient of $f$ at $x$ is well defined, we have

 where $c>0$ is a universal constant. \end{lemma} \begin{proof} Obviously,

 The inner product $\langle Z,\nabla f(x)\rangle$ is equidistributed with $g\|\nabla f(x)\|_2$, where $g$ is a standard Gaussian variable.
 Further, $\|\nabla f(x)\|_2\ls\Lip(f)\ls \Exp f(G)/(\delta\sqrt{\log n})$, by the assumptions of the lemma.
 The result follows. \end{proof}